Syria: Mapping the conflict

 Then, in June 2013, government troops backed by fighters from the Lebanese Shia Islamist movement, Hezbollah, recaptured a number of rebel strongholds.

-Syria is now the world's biggest internal displacement crisis, with an estimated 6.5m people forced from their homes but remaining in the country.
+Syria is now the world's biggest internal displacement crisis, with more than seven million people forced from their homes but remaining in the country.

-Meanwhile, more than three million Syrians have fled the country's borders, mainly taking refuge in surrounding countries.
+Meanwhile, more than 4 million people have fled the country's borders, mainly taking refuge in surrounding countries.